tsmodule/tsmodule/README.md

 ## Footnotes

-For ESM compatibility, CJS `const x = require(...)` statements in imported modules will be transformed to backwards-compatible `const { default: x } = await import(...)` statements by the loader.
-This has no runtime effect, and is simply a way to support legacy modules.
+- `const x = require(...)` statements in imported modules will be forward-polyfilled to backwards-compatible `const { default: x } = await import(...)` statements by the loader.

+  This has no runtime effect, and is simply a way to support legacy CJS `require` statements by transforming them into equivalent dynamic ESM imports.

 ## License